Patricia Eugenia Cárdenas Santa María: Background

-Patricia Cárdenas is a qualified Industrial Engineer from University of Los Andes, Bogota.
+Patricia Cárdenas is a qualified Industrial Engineer from University of Los Andes, Bogotá.
 She obtained a Diploma in Economic Development from the University of Oxford in June 1985.

 Career

 From 1982 to 1984, Cárdenas was the Administrative Director of the Research Institute SER.
 She became Head of the Planning for the Ministry of Finance and Public Credit's Economic and Fiscal Analysis Office in 1985 and from 1989 Advisor to Minister, Ministry of Finance and Public Credit.

 In 1996, Cárdenas became Commercial Director at Naturandina Ltda, International Trading Co.
-She then entered politics from 1998 to 2000 as a City Council Member of Bogota D.C.
+She then entered politics from 1998 to 2000 as a City Council Member of Bogotá, D.C.
 In 2001 she became President of the Banking and Financial Institutions Association of Colombia, ASOBANCARIA.

 Cárdenas has served on numerous boards as representative of the Minister of Finance including being the Joint Administrator of the Institute of Social Insurances, the Committee of Credit of the National Energy Finance, and the Plan of Integrated Rural Development.

-From 1996 to 1997, she was on the Board of Fiduciary Bogotá, from 2000 to 2006 Crafts of Colombia as the representative of the President of the Republic, from 2001 to 2006 the Board of the National Fund of Guarantees Co Ltd. She was also on the Board of Latin American Federation of Banks - FELABAN from 2002 to 2006, and the Modern Art Museum of Bogota from 2004-2006.
+From 1996 to 1997, she was on the Board of Fiduciary Bogotá, from 2000 to 2006 Crafts of Colombia as the representative of the President of the Republic, from 2001 to 2006 the Board of the National Fund of Guarantees Co Ltd. She was also on the Board of Latin American Federation of Banks - FELABAN from 2002 to 2006, and the Modern Art Museum of Bogotá from 2004 to 2006.
 Cárdenas was a member of the Boards of Directors of the University of Los Andes.